To relate, to love, to connect is to be human.

 As important as our relationships are, they are not always easy!
 Compassion for Couples (CfC) is a program designed to help us meet ourselves and our partner with greater awareness and compassion.
 CfC builds on the skills developed in the Mindful Self-Compassion (MSC) program and moves deeper into compassion between partners.
 Utilizing the skills of mindfulness and compassion, this program teaches how to build a strong and healthy foundation for relationships, and provides skills to help navigate the difficulties that arise within us and between us.
 While prior experience with MSC is helpful, it is not required.

-3-Day Compassion for Couples Retreat
+3-Day Compassion for Couples Retreat at the Esalen Institute

 with Michelle Becker and Pittman McGehee